Moxinilian/server-manager/SERVER-SETUP.md

 - `rcon.password` to a **very strong** password.
 You can use the one server-manager generated in `server-manager.ron`.
 Update the password in `server-manager.ron` if you use a different one.
 - Make sure `rcon.port` and the `rcon_port` value in `server-manager.ron` match.

 To communicate with the server, server-manager will use RCON.
 As such, it is much better security-wise to restrict RCON to local access only.
-One can achieve this using the following commands (assuming the RCON port you use is 25575).
+One can achieve this using the following commands as the `admin` user (assuming the RCON port you use is 25575).
 Note that **they must be executed in this order**.

 ```
-$ iptables -A INPUT -p tcp -s localhost --dport 25575 -j ACCEPT
+$ sudo iptables -A INPUT -p tcp -s localhost --dport 25575 -j ACCEPT
 ```
 ```
-$ iptables -A INPUT -p tcp --dport 25575 -j DROP
+$ sudo iptables -A INPUT -p tcp --dport 25575 -j DROP
 ```

 Order matters here because they respectively add the following rules: